 All aspects of health and wellness can be addressed at HCDS.
 Full-time doctors, nurses, personal counselors and disability services staff are available for appointments and assistance year-round.
 The proactive Health Promotion program at HCDS seek to assist students in maintaining healthy and well-balanced lifestyles.

-As part of the Student Success unit, Learning Strategies Advisors will work closely with The Writing Centre to provide academic and writing support to help students reach their potential and achieve academic success.
+As part of the Student Success unit, Learning Strategies stretegists will work closely with The Writing Centre to provide academic and writing support to help students reach their potential and achieve academic success.

 For information on varsity sports, intramural clubs, fitness classes and athletic recreation, visit the Athletics and Recreation website.
 Or better yet, come and have a look at our first-class facilities at the brand new Queen’s Centre.